Ajorian/Git-Internals/README.md

     git --version
 ````
 ## What is Git?
 Almost everyone familiar with Git would describe it as version control software or something similar.
 However, in this investigation, we will delve into its internal structure.
-From this perspective, Git can be seen as a collection of 'objects' and 'pointers' capable of forming graph structures, as depicted in the picture below.
+From this perspective, Git can be seen as a collection of `objects` and `pointers` capable of forming graph structures, as depicted in the picture below.
 These structures are stored in nonvolatile memory.

 ![Git is a collection of Objects and Pointers](graph.png)